-Nora Beck, Music - Student Final Project: Video Interviews
+Nora Beck, Music - Music and Language: Interviews

-Becko Copenhaver, Philosophy - Options for Class Webpages: Google Sites
+Becko Copenhaver, Philosophy - Use Google Sites and Dropbox to Create Simple Paperless Courses

 Isabelle DeMarte, French - Moodle Un-muddled?
 How to Keep Things Clean, Clear and Cool, and a Host of Other Things

-Peter Drake, Mathematics & Computer Science - Options for Class Webpages: Canvas
+Peter Drake, Mathematics & Computer Science - Canvas: A User-Friendly Learning Management System

 Tatiana Osipovich, Russian - The Russian Memoir: Digital Media Projects

 Matthew Robins, Theatre - Qlab: A Powerful Tool for the Theatre Arts

 Ellen Seljan, Political Science - Cut ‘em Some Slack and Let Google Drive: Tools for Classroom Communication and Collaboration

 Kim Stafford, Northwest Writing Institute - Teaching “Daily Writing Practice” Online